mixxxdj/manual/source/chapters/user_interface.rst

                :ref:`Setting your levels properly (gain staging) <djing-gain-staging>`.

 **Head Gain Knob**
   This knob controls the gain applied to the headphone output signal that Mixxx sends to your sound card.
 Generally, this knob should not be adjusted.
 To adjust the volume in your headphones, adjust your sound card's gain on the headphone output.
 Most external sound cards have a gain knob specifically for the headphone jack.
 If you use an onboard sound card for your headphones, adjust the gain control in your :term:`OS <operating system>` mixer program.
   If your sound card only has one gain knob that controls both the main output and the headphone output, then adjust the :guilabel:`Head Gain Knob` in Mixxx to control the volume of your headphones without affecting your main output.

-  Some sound cards built into If your headphone output is not loud enough after turning your sound card all the way up,

 .. _interface-pfl: